sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 ESDC IT Strategy team:

-- Procurement is a key piece of the puzzle that will take us to where we want to go. ​This initiative is aligned with our Target Solution Delivery Model, Build vs. Buy Strategy and our continuous improvement strategy (because its not just about speed, micro-procurement for open source code can also help us to continually improve by pushing us towards modern technologies and tools.​)
+- Procurement is a key piece of the puzzle that will take us to where we want to go. ​
+- This initiative is aligned with our "Target Solution Delivery Model", "Adopt, Build, Buy", and "Continuous Improvement" strategies
+  - Because its not just about speed, micro-procurement for open source code can also help us to continually improve by pushing us towards modern technologies and tools.​

 Red tape reduction initiative: